THERAPIST RETURN TO WORK QUESTIONNAIRE

 - Public transport of any kind should not be used.

-- carry out an assessment of the incident which will form part of determining follow-up
+- Carry out an assessment of the incident which will form part of determining follow-up actions and recovery.

 Additional advice on dealing with a suspected case is available from the NSAI: